-The RGP would be issued under Section 404 of the Clean Water Act (CWA) for discharges of dredged or fill material into waters of the United Sates and Section 10 of the Rivers and Harbors Act of 1899 for work in, or affecting, navigable waters of the United States and application for water quality certification under Section 401 of the CWA for Section 404 discharges.
-An RGP may not be used to authorize work subject to regulation under Section 404 of the CWA until water quality certification has been issued or waived.
+SUBJECT: The Fort Worth District, U. S. Army Corps of Engineers (USACE) is undertaking an evaluation for the proposed re-issuance of an existing Regional General Permit (RGP) under Section 404 of the Clean Water Act (CWA) for discharges of dredged or fill material into waters of the United Sates and Section 10 of the Rivers and Harbors Act of 1899 (RHA) for work in, or affecting, navigable waters of the United States.
+Review is also being undertaken by the Railroad Commission of Texas (RRC) concerning the application for water quality certification under Section 401 of the CWA for Section 404 discharges associated with the construction and maintenance of exploration and production wells for oil and gas and their supporting fills and structures.
+An RGP may not be used to authorize work subject to regulation under Section 404 until water quality certification has been issued or waived.

-PERMIT NUMBER: The "Proposed Regional General Permit, Exploration and Production Wells and Associated Facilities" has been designated CESWF-13-RGP-11 in the Fort Worth District.
-The previous RGP expired November 5, 2013.
+PERMIT NUMBER: The "Proposed Regional General Permit, Exploration and Production Wells and Associated Facilities" has been designated CESWF-19-RGP-11 (SWF-2018-00411) in the Fort Worth District, CESPA-TX-13-01 RGP 11 in the Albuquerque District, and TXG30009 GP9 in the Tulsa District.
+The existing RGP expires January 21, 2019.

-DATE ISSUED: December 4, 2013.
+DATE ISSUED: November 5, 2018